luciodale/fork/README.md

 `:path` lets you choose where to store your form global events i.e. server related stuff. - Keyword/String OR Vector of keys

 `:keywordize-keys` allows you to work with keywords instead of strings. - Boolean

+`:keywordize-top-level-keys` allows you to work with top level keywords instead of strings. - Boolean

 `:prevent-default?` does not automatically send your form to the server on submit. - Boolean